jaaabir/jaaabir/README.md

 **About me**

-- I'm a self-taught programmer passionate in AI and Data Science
+- I'm a self-taught programmer and a CS graduate, passionate in AI and Data Science

 - 📈 Built a whole chatbot application related to health